 The motivation to attend family literacy programs is high, as participants come to these programs to improve life for their families, not solely themselves.
-Participants want to increase their educational levels and learn job skills, but they also want to be more effective parents.
-There is also a synergy that exists in family literacy programs that is not found in programs that work with children or adults separately.
+Adult participants want to increase their educational levels and learn job skills, but they also want to be more effective parents.5 There is also a synergy that exists in family literacy programs that is not found in programs that work with children or adults separately.6

-The research shows a wide range of measured benefits for all participants in family learning programs7:
+The research shows a wide range of measured benefits for children participating in family learning programs7:

-- Children's achievement in school improves
+- Achievement in school improves

-- Children's general knowledge, including that measured by intelligence tests, improves
+- General knowledge, including that measured by intelligence tests, improves

-- Children's oral language development accelerates
+- Oral language development accelerates

-- Children's phonemic awareness and decoding ability improves
+- Phonemic awareness and decoding ability improves

-- Children's reading vocabulary improves
+- Reading vocabulary improves

-- Children's comprehension improves.
+- Comprehension improves.

-- Children's writing improves
+- Writing improves

-- Children's math and science achievement improve
+- Math and science achievement improve

-- Children's social skills, self-esteem, and attitudes toward school improve
+- Social skills, self-esteem, and attitudes toward school improve

 - Children are healthier

-- Children's motivation to read increases
+- Motivation to read increases